s-e-r-g/interview-questions/README.md

 Development process
 -------------------
 * Do you write tests?
+What kind of tests?
-* What kind of tests?
+* Do you have benchmarks?
+What do you measure?
 * With how many teams we will interact?
 * What does the development process look like?
 Agile, SCRUM, ...?
 * Who generates and manages requirements?